 Interestingly, when the bark of a dragon tree is cut, it secretes a red-coloured resin called dragon’s blood which also has medicinal uses.

-How to Grow Dragon Tree
+How to Grow Dragon Tree in Australia

 To grow a dragon tree, you must do the following steps in order.